 I'll also make a list of criticisms:

 Both villains are really disappointing.
-One is a generic power-hungry world-conquerer and the other is completely incompetent and used for comic relief several times.
+One is a generic power-hungry world-conquerer (albeit he isn't strawman chaotic evil; his actions are at least plausibly explicable as selfishly motivated) and the other is completely incompetent and used for comic relief several times.
+On the bright side, he is legitimately good comic relief.

-The battle system is my biggest criticism gameplay-wise.
+The battle system is a typical JRPG one.
 It's low-skill and there are often situations where you simply can't win if your characters aren't at a high enough level.
 The amount of work you have to do outside of battle managing skill links and stuff is also more drudgery than fun.

 The nudity is ridiculous.
 All four of the female party members are scantily dressed, and two of them have their breasts blatantly exposed.
-There's no denying it's done just to pander.
+It's not remotely defendable.

 A small amount of crude humor.
 (There's a scene where gas is released into a room full of soldiers that changes them all into women's underwear.)